How to make a program portable the hacker way (the hardest way/the fun way)

 Start OllyDbg and open the executable of your program.

-Right click the code and select “Search for->All referenced strings”, in the following window search into the list of all recognized strings the name of the savegame folder, in our case “Braid”.
+Right-click the code and select “Search for->All referenced strings”.
+In the following window, search the list of all recognized strings for the name of the savegame folder, in our case “Braid”.

 Find the right one